 This is a basic hot chocolate mix.
 I always make the first batch of the season as soon as the temperature drops so we are ready for the cold weather.
 Hot chocolate is also Christmas Eve tradition at our house.
 An early supper – a lighter meal than dinner – is always planned.
 Afterwards there is a Christmas Eve play or service to attend.
 Then back home, still in our finery, we light the tree and some candles in the living room.
 Bytes and his brother used to beg to open “just one present tonight” and then got to choose which one.
 They don’t do that anymore.
 (Although secretly, I think, they still want to!)
 Mostly we just relax and talk with Christmas music in the background.
 With hot chocolate in the Christmas mugs, of course.
 It’s a ritual all ages can appreciate!

-If the hot chocolate drinkers in your house are adventurous, make this with different flavors of creamer.
+If the hot chocolate drinkers in your house are adventurous, make this hot chocolate mix with different flavors of creamer.
 Try cinnamon or hazelnut, or whatever your current favorite may be.
 If your store doesn’t have the small containers of creamer, use about 1 ¾ cups.
-Because this has chocolate flavored drink mix, only 1 cup of additional sugar is used.
-I usually drop it down to ½ cup for us, but you can use up to 1 cup.
 Use only powdered (confectioner’s) sugar because it mixes more quickly and smoothly with the mix to begin with and then with the hot water.
 Running the powdered milk through the food processor is an optional step, but worth it especially if you are giving it as a gift.
 It looks “prettier” and mixes a little more nicely.
 Depending on the size of the mug, use 3 or 4 tablespoons of mix per mug of hot water.

 - 1 8 quart package powdered dry milk